shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 Right-click to show context menu.
 Middle-click to clear.

 #### Info
-Quick info about a function, class etc from mouse in the code editor.
+Quick info about object from mouse.
+In code editor - function, class etc. In other windows - mouse x y, window name/class/program, control id/class, menu item id.

-Below: mouse x y in window client area, window info, mouse x y in screen, program, control info.

 ### Menus
 Currently many menu commands are not implemented.
 These menu items have white invisible text.